jvanheld/IBIS_2024/HOWTO.md

   SP140    3     0     2      0     1     0
   GABPA    2     0     1      0     1     0

-The same can be done for the final data by replacing "leadereboard" by "final" in the above commands (`export BOARD=final`, then re-run all the commands above).
+The same can be done for the final data by replacing "leaderboard" by "final" in the above commands (`export BOARD=final`, then re-run all the commands above).

   TF        Sum   HTS   GHTS   CHS   PBM   SMS
   --------- ----- ----- ------ ----- ----- -----